Edward Clark (conductor): Later life

 He gave the Commemoration Speech before the London Opera Guild's 'Arnold Schoenberg Memorial Concert' on 16 December 1951.

 In 1953 Sir William Walton used his contacts to secure a Civil List pension for Clark.

 In 1955, Benjamin Frankel succeeded Clark as Chairman of the ISCM.
-That year issues arose about certain expenses Clark had claimed while he was Chairman.
+There had been ill feeling between them since as early as 1951; and at the 1953 ISCM festival in Oslo Clark had even physically attacked Frankel after the latter expressed dissatisfaction over the selection of works to be presented.
+In 1955 issues arose about certain expenses Clark had claimed while he was Chairman.
 Clark alleged that Frankel had falsely accused him of fraud.
 Frankel denied he had ever made any such claim, but nevertheless said that such a claim, had he made it, would have been true.
 This amounted to slander as far as Clark was concerned, and he sued Frankel in the High Court.
 As part of the arguments, various allegations of communist sub-plots were given an airing.
 While Frankel's alleged slander itself was unproven, the jury exonerated Clark of any wrongdoing and he felt this meant his integrity was intact.
 Elisabeth Lutyens ever after referred to Frankel as "composer and ex-colleague".

 In 1960 and 1961 he used his influence to have Denis ApIvor's opera Yerma broadcast by the BBC after the Sadler's Wells Theatre refused to mount the production (even though it had been commissioned by the Sadler's Wells Trust).
 It was conducted by Sir Eugene Goossens.

-Edward Clark died suddenly of a coronary thrombosis in London on 30 April 1962, aged 73.
+Edward Clark died suddenly of a coronary thrombosis (he had survived two earlier episodes) in London on 30 April 1962, aged 73.
 Stravinsky wept on hearing of Clark's death.

 Honours

-In 1951 the Internationale Gesellschaft für Neue Musik (IGNM) awarded Edward Clark the Arnold Schoenberg Medal.
+In 1951 the Internationale Gesellschaft für Neue Musik (IGNM) awarded Edward Clark the Arnold Schoenberg Medal, "in grateful appreciation of his outstanding service to contemporary music, especially in recognition of his selfless, tireless services to the interpretation and publication of New Music in England".

 Clark is one of a select band of Honorary Members of the ISCM.